Chrissicris2605/Engineering-Dual-Pane-Productivity-Tool/README.md

 ---

+## 📦 Code Availability

+This project is presented as a **technical case study**.

+The original application contains proprietary logic and client-specific integrations developed under a confidentiality agreement.
+For this reason, the source code is **not publicly shared**.

+The focus of this repository is to document:
+- the problem being solved
+- the solution approach
+- architectural and UX decisions
+- and the measurable impact of the tool

+---

 ## 🔒 Legal & Confidentiality

-This project is shared as a **technical case study**:
-- No proprietary assets
+- No proprietary assets are included
-- No production datasets
+- No production datasets are shared
-- No company identifiers
+- No company or client identifiers are exposed

+This repository is intended solely for **professional and educational demonstration purposes**.

 ---